Findings

 Find and manage priority issues

-Discover Endor Labs reporting dashboards.
+Discover Endor Labs reporting and analytics dashboards.

 View dependencies in your project with their details.